yosang/cinemorra/README.md

 This application was built using Node version `v22.22.0` with npm version `10.9.4`.

-1. Clone the project with `git clone https://github.com/noroff-backend-2/aug25-fts-ca-yosang-2`.
+1. Clone the project with `git clone https://github.com/yosang/cinemorra`.
-2. Change directory with the command `cd fet-module-5-assignment/`.
+2. Change directory with the command `cd cinemorra`.
 3. Copy the env example with `cp .env.example .env`.
 4. Add the backend API url for movies to the variable `BASE_API`.
 5. Install dependencies with `npm install`.